phe-sto/802.15.4-to-netjson/README.rst

 A tool to visualize 802.15.4 PCAP file turning it to netJSON, can be useful for Zigbee, Thread.
 Visualization thank to netJSONgraph.
+This Python script runs into Python 3.7 or newer as it uses `dataclass`.

 .. image:: doc/network-example.png